dockstore/dockstore-documentation/style-guide.md

 * Avoid terms like master/slave or blacklist/whitelist - use parent/child or denylist/allowlist
 	* blacklist/whitelist can be used as verbs or nouns, while denylist/allowlist tend to only be used as nouns; consider "add to the allowlist" as a replacement for the verb form of "whitelist"
 * Avoid calling tasks "simple" or "easy" as it may frustrate users who are finding it to not be all that easy
-	* It is acceptable to use comparisons, ie to say that something is easier than something else
+	* It is acceptable to use comparisons, e.g. to say that something is easier than something else

 ## Logos
 * Before using a new logo for an external organization or moving an existing logo to a place where it has a next context, make a good-faith effort to reach out to the organization for approval if usage of that logo is not clear from their policy